About Fort Lauderdale International Airport (FLL)

 Arrivals

 When you arrive at FLL, you have several options for getting to your final destination.
-You can take a taxi, shuttle, or rental car.
-If you're taking a taxi, the average fare into downtown Fort Lauderdale is $32 and the ride takes about 30 minutes.
-If you're taking a shuttle, the fare is $21 and the ride takes about 45 minutes.
-And if you're renting a car, there are plenty of options available at the airport.
+You can take a taxi, shuttle, or rent a car.
+If you're taking a taxi, the average fare into downtown Fort Lauderdale is about $32 and the ride may take about 30 minutes.
+If you're taking a shuttle, the fare is about $21 and the ride could take as much as 45 minutes.
+If you're renting a car, there are plenty of options available inside FLL Airport.

 Departures